-We are committed to helping individual consumers realize the full benefits of CBD to improve their health and that of their families (including their dogs, cats & other pets).
+We are committed to helping individual consumers realize the full benefits of CBD to improve their health and that of their families (including their dogs, cats, horses & other pets).
 We are also committed to helping individual consumers discover the best cbd oil for them.

-To fulfill our commitment, we are dedicated to meeting the following goals:
+To fulfill our commitment, the team at CBD Clinicals are dedicated to meeting the following goals: